 I was the staff engineer at Audiotree Studios in Chicago, IL from 2013-18.
-I now co-own Friends of Friends Recording in Jax, FL with my partner DeAnna Doersch.
-My work has 100's of thousands of monthly streams via Spotify alone.
+I now co-own Friends of Friends Recording in Chicago, IL, with my partner DeAnna Doersch.
+My work has over a million monthly streams via Spotify alone.
 I'm drawn to the human experience through music and how it is perceived.
 An artist at heart and a listener by trade.

 For more examples and information on me and my work visit www.friendsoffriendsrecording.com .